RaginiGaggar/Linear-Regression/README.md

-# Linear Regression with Cost Function and Gradient Descent
+# Linear Regression From Scratch with Cost Function and Gradient Descent

 ## Overview